WGBH-MLA/hyrax_aws_cloud_formation_template/README.md

 ### Steps

-1. Make sure you have the latest version of `ams.restore_from_backups.json` from this repository saved to your local machine.
+1. Make sure you have the latest version of `ams.restore_from_snapshot.json` from this repository saved to your local machine.
+1. If you're recreating from an existing instance, ssh in to the active EC2 instance hosting Solr and Fedora to copy their data directories.
+  1. The Fedora data directory is currently located at: /mnt/fedora-data
+  1. The Solr data directory is currently located at: /var/solr/data/ams/data
 1. Log into AWS Management Console.
 1. Navigate to RDS
 1. Click on "DB Instances"
 1. Create snapshots of the MySQL RDS instances for Rails and Fedora by clicking on "Actions" >> "Take Snapshot"
    1. Copy the Amazon Resource Names (ARNs).
-   1. Edit your local version of `ams.restore_from_backups.json`
+   1. Edit your local version of `ams.restore_from_snapshot.json`
       1. Enter the Rails DB ARN where it says: "REPLACE WITH ARN OF RAILS RDS DB SNAPSHOT"
       1. Enter the Fedora DB ARN where it says: "REPLACE WITH ARN OF FEDORA RDS DB SNAPSHOT"
 1. Navigate to EC2